isokolovic/MediaHandler/README.md

-Simple python script that
+Simple python script that modified and organizes multimedia files.
-- Copies photos, videos and gifs to another location with exact folder tree
-- Compresses photos and videos
+It allows use to compress videos and photos and save compressed instances to another location.